Panorama image of my Radio Shack (you can zoom in/out, up/down with your Mouse)

 My audio rack, LP500, antenna rotor, antenna switches and my HW-5400 sits on the shelf.

-The Solid-State Amp is behind the Right monitor and the Ten-Tec Titan 1.5kw Amp over to the far right side.
+The Solid-State Amp is behind the Right monitor and the

 I now use the audio-technica BPHS1 broadcast stereo headset with Cardioid Dynamic Microphone.